triciasawyer/Reading-notes-301/class-10.md

 **What does the word ‘debugger’ do in your code?**
 It stops the execution of JavaScript, and calls (if available) the debugging function.
 This has the same function as setting a breakpoint in the debugger.

+## Things I want to know more about

+-How to fix errors and just becoming familiar with the errors and what they mean.